efleming13/MathsProblems/content/student/bulgarian-solitaire.md

 <img src="../../images/bulgarian-solitaire-4.png" width=250>

-At this point, still dissatisfied, King Kong gives up.
+At this point, still dissatisfied after five reconstructions, King Kong gives up.

+Try starting with a different arrangement of eight blocks.
+What are the similarities and differences between your city and the example?
+Try some more starting cities, can you draw any conclusions about the pattern which cities follow, how about how they end?

+Try using different numbers of blocks, do you notice any interesting patterns?